List of Game & Watch games: Donkey Kong II

 Mario and Luigi are working in a bottling plant, on either side of several stacked conveyor belts.
 The object of the game is to move boxes of bottles through the machine without dropping any.
 Each brother can climb a ladder to one of three positions.
 Mario receives a box at the bottom right, and must be in his lowest position to move it into the bottling machine.
 The box moves left through the machine, to Luigi, who must be in his lowest position to move it to the next level, which moves it to the right, to Mario's middle position, who raises it to the next level.
 The box moves to Luigi's middle position, then to Mario's highest position, and finally to Luigi's highest position, where Luigi throws the box onto a truck.
 When the truck is full, the Brothers have a short break, before getting back to work.
 Successfully moving a box up one level earns the player 1 point, and loading the truck with eight boxes earns 10 points, for a total of 58 points for all the boxes in the truck.
-However, if a Brother is not there to catch a box, it falls to the floor and breaks, angering the Brothers' supervisor, resulting in a miss.
-The third miss ends the game.Mario Bros. was recreated in Game & Watch Gallery 3 for Game Boy Color, and Game & Watch Gallery 4 for Game Boy Advance.
+If a Brother is not there to catch a box, however, it falls to the floor and breaks, angering the Brothers' supervisor, resulting in a miss.
+The third miss ends the game.

+Mario Bros. was recreated in Game & Watch Gallery 3 for Game Boy Color, and Game & Watch Gallery 4 for Game Boy Advance.

-In the Super Smash Bros. series until Super Smash Bros.
-Ultimate, Mr. Game & Watch's forward air has him hit opponents with a package, referencing Mario Bros.
+In the Super Smash Bros. series until Ultimate, Mr. Game & Watch's forward air has him hit opponents with a package, referencing Mario Bros.
 One of his taunts from Super Smash Bros. for Nintendo 3DS and Wii U onward also references the game where he sits and sighs, referencing Mario and Luigi completing a level.

+This game marks as Luigi's official debut.

+Mario's Cement Factory

-Mario's Cement FactoryMario's Cement Factory was released in the Table Top series on April 28, 1983 and in the New Wide Screen series on June 8, 1983.
-It is the first game in the Table Top series.
-It is a single-screen single-player game.
-Hirokazu Tanaka designed the sounds.Mario's Cement Factory was recreated in Game Boy Gallery for Game Boy and Game & Watch Gallery 4 for Game Boy Advance.
-It was recreated as a DSiWare game that was released for Nintendo DSi on August 19, 2009 in Japan on March 22, 2010 in the United States, and March 26, 2010 in Europe, and for Nintendo 3DS on July 7, 2011 in Europe.
+Mario's Cement Factory was released in the Table Top series on April 28, 1983 and in the New Wide Screen series on June 8 the same year.
+It is the first game in the Table Top series and a single-screen single-player game.
+Hirokazu Tanaka designed the sounds.

+Mario's Cement Factory was recreated in Game Boy Gallery for Game Boy and Game & Watch Gallery 4 for Game Boy Advance.
+It was recreated as a DSiWare game that was released for Nintendo DSi on August 19, 2009 in Japan on March 22, 2010 in the United States, and on March 26 in Europe, and for Nintendo 3DS on July 7, 2011 in Europe.
 It was rereleased in the Nintendo Mini Classics.

 In the Super Smash Bros. series, Mr. Game & Watch grabs opponents with a similar pose to how Mario grabs levers, referencing Mario's Cement Factory.